Vashek (Vaclav)

 with focus on security protocols, intrusion detection and also privacy.

-Here we recently found very interesting interplay between secrecy amplification and key derived from signal properties,
+Here we found a very promising interplay between secrecy amplification and key derived from signal properties,

-with some protocols from this area published in
+with some further discussions of selected protocols published in

 Adaptive Secrecy Amplification with Radio Channel Key Extraction